 Independence Monument from Grand View Overlook

 Rim Rock Drive passes the park visitor center and progresses south along the rim of Monument Canyon, passing several viewpoints and trailheads.
 A mile south of Saddlehorn Visitor Center is Otto’s Trail, an easy 0.75-mile hike to a scenic overlook.
-Further up the road, you don’t even need to put forth that much effort to see great views.
+Farther up the road, you don’t even need to put forth that much effort to see great views.
 Those can be found from any of the following pullouts along Rim Rock Drive: Independence Monument View, Grand View, Artists Point, Highland View, Coke Ovens Overlook, Upper Ute Canyon Overlook, Ute Canyon View, Red Canyon Overlook, and Cold Shivers Point.

 Red Canyon Overlook